Signs And Symptoms Of Fibromyalgia To Watch Out For

 You’re At Risk For Fibromyalgia If…

-- You are a woman, especially in the age group of 20-55 years.18 Women tend to develop low pain threshold due to an abnormality in the central nervous system and low cerebral blood flow.19 If you are pregnant and already has fibromyalgia, it can worsen during the 9 months, especially in the last trimester.20
+- You are a woman, especially in the age group of 20-55 years.18 Women tend to develop low pain threshold due to an abnormality in the central nervous system and low cerebral blood flow.19 If you are pregnant and already have fibromyalgia, it can worsen during the 9 months, especially in the last trimester.20

 - You have a high body mass index or are overweight or obese.
 There is a “hidden link” between obesity and fibromyalgia, though studies have not been able to conclusively prove if obesity is a cause or consequence of fibromyalgia.21